 Outside Museum display

 25-pounder C Mk.
-2 QF Field Gun with No. 9 circular firing platform, with Limber, South Parade Square.
+2 QF Field Gun with No. 9 circular firing platform, No. 1 of 2, with Limber, South Parade Square.

 40-mm Bofors Light Anti-Aircraft Gun, Southwest of North Gate.

 40-mm Light Bofors Anti-Aircraft Gun, Boffin Naval Gun Mount, Air Force side of the Base.

 American 90-mm M1A1 Anti-Aircraft Gun, Serial No. 10154, West of the Base Accommodations Building.

 American 90-mm M1A1 Anti-Aircraft Gun, Serial No. 4192, North of the Base Theatre.